TheBigKahuna353/PygameUI/README.md

 - image = None - surface will be the button, using this means there can be no text, or outline
 - enlarge = False - When enlarge is set to True, it will enlarge the image when the mouse is over the button, only when image is supplied
 - enlarge_amount = 1.1 - the amount to enlarge by
+- dont_generate = False - when set to True, it will not create the images, this is handy when you cant supply the text and want to calculate the width and height.

+## Methods for Button

 ### To update the button, you can use `button.update()` => bool
 This method draws the button and calculates if the mouse has clicked the button

 return True if the user clicked on the button, If the mouse is held down on the button, only return True first frame

+### To change the text of the button, use `button.Update_text(text)`
+This method changes the text of the button and creates the surfaces for the button, if `calculateSize = True`, it will recalculate the width and height

+### `get_rect()`
+This method returns a `pygame.Rect` object with the x, y, width and height of the button

 # - TextBox